-Born and based in Kuala Lumpur, Mohammad Zaki Nordin also known as Eki has been filling the city’s urban spaces with vibrant murals under the moniker Escapeva.
-Eki started in the world of public art as a graffiti artist in 2006 and his murals often feature female portraits and pop-culture characters stylised in a riot of bright and bold colours.
-However, he has since carried his strong visual style into more intimate realms through drawings and paintings.
+Born and based in Kuala Lumpur, Mohammad Zaki Nordin, also known as Eki, has been filling the city’s urban spaces with vibrant murals under the moniker Escapeva.
+Eki started in the world of public art as a graffiti artist in 2006, and his murals often feature female portraits and pop-culture characters stylised in a riot of bright and bold colours.
+He has, however, since taken his strong visual style into more intimate realms through drawings and paintings.

-Beyond his own art shows, his works have been commissioned by a long list of clients from government bodies like the municipal council of Petaling Jaya to global brands like Mountain Dew.
+Besides his own art shows, his works have also been commissioned by a long list of clients, from government bodies like the municipal council of Petaling Jaya to global brands like Mountain Dew.

-Eki shares how his art has evolved and the challenge to balance between commercial work and personal style.
+Eki shares how his art has evolved and the challenge he faces in trying to balance commercial work with personal style.

-You started with spray painting and wall murals, what made you want to explore drawings and paintings as well?
+You started with spray painting and wall murals.
+What made you want to explore drawings and paintings?

 I think I love progression.
-Whenever I've painted a piece, sooner or later I start thinking that it could have been better.
-It’s rare for me to have favourites, there’s actually very few of my works that I am satisfied with.
+Whenever I’ve painted a piece, sooner or later, I’d start to think that it could have been better.
+It’s rare for me to have favourites.
+There are actually very few of my works that I am satisfied with.
 Thus, exploring new mediums is one way I seek satisfaction.
 I find it (satisfaction) when I am challenged with something I have never done.
 It’s more gratifying when you do not have complete control over the outcome.

 No matter the medium, your works still have a recognisable flavour to them.
 How would you describe your style?

 You have been sought out by many commercial clients such as Air Asia and Mountain Dew.
-What do you think it is about your works that drew attention from these clients?
+What do you think it is about your works that attract attention from these clients?

-Many of them find me online and through social networks, and I think they approach me because my art is able to capture attention despite spanning across a wide variety of styles.
-Being versatile has helped me stand out from the crowd I guess.
+Many of them find me online and through social networks, and I think they approach me because my art is able to capture attention despite spanning a wide variety of styles.
+Being versatile has helped me stand out from the crowd, I guess.

 It wasn’t my intention, I simply enjoy exploring and challenging myself with new mediums and styles.